Marc Tardif: WHA years

-In 1973 Tardif signed with the Los Angeles Sharks of the World Hockey Association.
-He was the Sharks' leading scorer that season, and was named to play for Team Canada in the 1974 Summit Series the following fall.
-The Sharks, however, finished with the league's poorest record, and moved to Detroit as the Michigan Stags, where Tardif played brilliantly before a trade to the Quebec Nordiques, just weeks before the Stags folded.
+On June 5, 1973, Tardif signed a three-year contract (speculated to be over $350,000) with the Los Angeles Sharks of the World Hockey Association, one that gave him what he wanted most: a long-term, no-trade, no-cut contract.
+Tardif specified later that he signed with the league rather than the team, as the way business was done with them involved the money being guaranteed but the full amount for the first year was deposited in a New York bank.
+Despite taking until his 10th game to score a goal, he was the Sharks' leading scorer that season, and was named to play for Team Canada in the 1974 Summit Series the following fall.
+The Sharks, however, finished with the league's poorest record, and moved to Detroit as the Michigan Stags in April 1974.